 - Curtis - A young LEGO/Gentle Giant collector who anxiously awaits growing up and being able to actually afford the stuff he buys.

-aka "Ridureyu" is a freelance writer and editor who has been collecting
+"Ridureyu" is a writer and editor who has been collecting toys

-toys ever since he received his first pack of M.U.S.C.L.E.s on his
+ever since he received his first pack of M.U.S.C.L.E.s on his fourth

-fourth birthday.
-He founded the first American site based on
+birthday.
+He founded the first American site based on Kinnikuman, which

-toys, but enjoys just about anything.
-A historian since college, he
+obscure or small-scale toys, but enjoys just about anything.
+He